Hydrocele Surgery (Hydrocelectomy) Treatment: Effective Relief from Scrotal Swelling at Minnerva Clinic

 A: A hydrocoele itself is a benign (non-cancerous) collection of fluid and is not dangerous.
 However, it's important to have any scrotal swelling evaluated by a doctor to rule out other more serious conditions, like a testicular tumor, which can sometimes present with associated fluid.
 An ultrasound is often used for diagnosis.

-Q8: Will hydrocoele surgery affect fertility or sexual function?
+Q8: Will hydrocele surgery affect fertility or sexual function?

 A: Hydrocoele surgery is generally not expected to affect fertility or normal sexual function.
 The procedure involves the sac around the testicle, not the testicle itself or structures crucial for sperm production or sexual performance.

-Q9: What type of anesthesia is used for hydrocoele surgery?
+Q9: What type of anesthesia is used for hydrocele surgery?

 A: For children, general anesthesia is always used.
 For adults, it can be performed under general anesthesia, regional (spinal) anesthesia, or sometimes local anesthesia with intravenous sedation, depending on the case and patient/surgeon preference.

-Q10: What are the potential risks or complications of hydrocoele surgery?
+Q10: What are the potential risks or complications of hydrocele surgery?

 A: Risks are generally low but can include bleeding, infection, hematoma (blood clot collection), persistent pain or swelling, recurrence of the hydrocoele (rare with proper technique), or injury to testicular structures (very rare with experienced surgeons).
 These will be discussed during your consultation.

-Experiencing Scrotal Swelling or Discomfort from a Hydrocoele?
+Experiencing Scrotal Swelling or Discomfort from a Hydrocele?

 If you or your child is affected by a hydrocele causing scrotal swelling, heaviness, or discomfort, expert Hydrocoele Surgery (Hydrocelectomy) at Minnerva Clinic offers a definitive and lasting solution.
 Our skilled urologists and surgeons are dedicated to providing safe, effective treatment and compassionate care.

-Book your hydrocoele surgery consultation at Minnerva Clinic today to discuss your condition and take the first step towards relief and improved comfort.
+Book your hydrocele surgery consultation at Minnerva Clinic today to discuss your condition and take the first step towards relief and improved comfort.